-Carina is a Wellness & Healing Coach, and the founder of CiCis Ayurveda, a digital platform focused on blending modern living with Ayurveda.
-Through this space she provides empowering content, tools and services to guide the collective to take the power of their health and well-being back into their own hands, naturally with Ayurveda.
-Carina first became devoted to the holistic health system after it it’s simple but powerful logical and metaphysical tools helped her to begin to heal many years of chronic mental and physical illness.
-After years of exhausting various avenues with no hope, Ayurveda was the light she has been searching for all along.
-The results from her own health transformation were so inspiring and lead her to become certified in Ayurvedic Diet & Lifestyle, Life Coaching and Mindful Mental Health.
-Carina is deeply passionate about the self-healing science of Ayurveda and sharing it’s knowledge, intuitive wisdom and fulfilling way of life in a way that is adaptable for modern conscious living.
+Carina is an Ayurvedic Wellness Coach, Energy Healer and the founder of CiCis Ayurveda, a digital wellness platform that blends modern living with Ayurveda.
+Through this space she provides empowering content, tools and services to guide you to achieve the health, balance and vitality that you deserve, naturally, with Ayurveda.
+Carina first became devoted to the holistic health system after it’s simple but powerful logical and metaphysical tools helped her to begin to heal many years of mental and physical imbalance.
+After years of exhausting various avenues with no hope, Ayurveda was the light she had been searching for all along.
+The results from her own health transformation were so inspiring and led to her passion and professional practice of Ayurvedic nutrition, wellness and lifestyle.
+Carina is deeply passionate about sharing Ayurveda’s empowering knowledge, intuitive wisdom and spiritual healing in a way that is adaptable for modern conscious living.
+Through CiCis Ayurveda her aim is to make Ayurveda contemporary and accessible in relation to todays modernised world, so even if you are living in a busy urban city, it is still entirely possible to live a life of balance with the guidance of Ayurveda by your side.

 ayurvedic diet & lifestyle | COMPLIMENTARY MEDICAL ASSOCIATION